 Patients Filing Hernia Mesh Lawsuits May Influence Future FDA Polypropylene Rulings

 High-profile lawsuits may explain why the FDA focused on TVM devices made from polypropylene over hernia mesh.
 TVM manufacturers faced thousands of lawsuits in recent years and paid billions to settle those claims.
 However, hernia mesh litigation isn’t as popular among injured patients.
 That may be down to how many hernia patients require revision surgeries after their first repair.
 Still, more are beginning to come in, especially after Ethicon recalled their popular Physiomesh implant in 2016.

 Despite the dangers involved with devices that contain polypropylene, the FDA didn’t reclassify hernia mesh like it did TVM.
 As a result, thousands are still undergoing hernia mesh surgery without realizing all possible complications.

-What Patients With Injuries From Polypropylene Hernia Mesh Implants Do
+What Patients With Hernia Mesh Injuries Can Do